 Heavy network traffic

-Even if you’re browsing outside of internet rush hour, you may still experience the effects off heavy “connection traffic.”.
 Connection traffic refers to the competition between users and devices for bandwidth on your internet connection.
-Just like a highway or interstate, the more users and devices share your network, the more congested it becomes.
+Just like a highway or interstate, the more users and devices that share your network, the more congested it becomes.

 You can also switch to a channel on your Wi-Fi with fewer connected devices.
-Most routers have both a 2G and 5G connection, with the 5G channel being faster while covering shorter distances.
+Most routers have both a 2G and 5G connection; the 5G channel is faster while covering shorter distances.

 Router or modem troubles